Lennart401/LernfabrikProjekt/README.md

 The subject string shall be formatted like a MQTT subject string, e.g. `wifi/status`.

-### WiFi Webserver communication protocol
+### WiFi Dataserver communication protocol
-To minimize the data that required to be sent over wifi, I have develop a simple and lightweigt protocol.
-It's details can be found in the README of my [LernfabrikWebserver](https://github.com/Lennart401/LernfabrikWebserver/#communication-protocol)-Repository.
+To minimize the data that required to be sent over wifi, I have developed a simple and lightweigt protocol.
+It's details can be found in the README of my [LernfabrikDataserver](https://github.com/Lennart401/LernfabrikDataserver/#communication-protocol)-Repository.